TSB Recommendation R13-02

 As previously mentioned, RAC & industry were pleased to see the passage of Bill C-49 in May 2018 and we are committed to working closely with TC and TSB as the proposed regulations are being finalized.
 However, we believe it is important to re-iterate that we have major concerns regarding the existence and costs of the technology that would be required to in the technical specifications in the proposed regulations.
 Furthermore, we are concerned that the restrictions placed on the use of on-board voice and video recordings, will greatly limit the intended value and safety benefits in the context of proactive safety management and thus reduce positive safety improvements and the rail industry’s efforts towards accident prevention.
 We offered, and remain available, to discuss in detail with TC the comments and feedback provided with the objective of finalizing the proposed regulations in a manner that delivers the full safety benefits intended by this legislation.

-TSB reassessment of the responses to Recommendation R13-02 (February 2020)
+February 2020: TSB reassessment of the responses to Recommendation R13-02 (Satisfactory Intent)

 This recommendation is related to Recommendation R03-02, in which the Board recommended that “the Department of Transport, in conjunction with the railway industry, establish comprehensive national standards for locomotive data recorders that include a requirement for an on-board cab voice recording interfaced with on-board communications systems.”